Saasufy/saasufy-components/README.md

 ### collection-adder

-A form component for inserting data into collections.
+A basic form component for inserting data into collections.
+This component is a simplified version of the `collection-adder-form` component as it doesn't require input elements to be slotted into it.

 **Import**